ParallelMaths/parallel/pages/9-03-lots-of-socks.md

 ---

-There are 6 numbers on a dice, and 2, 3 and 5 are even, so the probability is 3/6 = 0.5
+There are 6 numbers on a dice, and 2, 3 and 5 are prime, so the probability is 3/6 = 0.5
 :::

 ::: problem id=1_3 marks=2